robindittmar/coding_challenge/README.md

 # Greenbone Coding Challenge

-This repository contains my progress and results of the coding challenge, which is part of the Greenbone application process.
+This repository contains my result of the coding challenge, which is part of the Greenbone application process.

 ## Answering the questions